bplmaps/lmec-main-site/content/articles/Highlights-from-From-The-Vault-Mechanical-Maps.md

   - from the vault
 ---

 > On May 26, we hosted [From The Vault: Mechanical Maps](https://www.leventhalmap.org/event/from-the-vault-collections-showing-mechanical-maps/)!
-From The Vault is a biweekly event series showing collections objects selected by Map Center staff.
+From The Vault is a biweekly event series showing collections objects selected by Leventhal Center staff.
 For this edition the series, we looked at objects from our collections that move!

 #### James T.B.
 Ives, *Historical Map, Showing the Successive Acquisitions of Territory by the United States of America* (1897)